 Socialism is the simple belief that the people should govern the politicians, not the other way around.

 Citizens would have initiative rights for municipal, state, and national policy; that is, the ability to have a law or law change put before the people for a vote.

 This is common at the local and state levels in the U.S. How did Colorado legalize marijuana in 2012?
 People gathered enough citizens on a petition, it was put on the ballot, the people voted, and it was done.
 No corrupt politicians in the way, swayed this way and that by lobbyists and their bribes.
 No bureaucracy, no unelected officials making decisions for the common people.
 Just socialized power.

 Proposed laws would be available for reading online, under guidelines ensuring their readability and brevity (no more 1,000-page laws).
 There would be a required time for public debate before the vote, allowing people who choose to be active in politics to study the legislation, listen to media pundits scream at each other, sway others to their side, and finally make an informed, educated vote.
 Change will come through the battle of ideas, not the whims of corporations or power-hungry politicians.

-Under socialism, an elected Supreme Court members and the president would preserve a system of checks and balances.
+Under socialism, the Supreme Court and the president would preserve a system of checks and balances.
 The people would essentially take the place of Congress, being able to overrule the president’s veto with a supermajority but not the Court’s.